datadryad/dryad-app/app/views/layouts/_faq.html.md

     review period or for sharing with collaborators to access the data files while the dataset is not yet published.
     When your manuscript has been accepted, you can take your dataset out of private for peer review, so that the Dryad curation team can begin the checks and publication processes.
 To do this, log in to Dryad and navigate to "My Datasets".
-Find the submission listed under 'In Progress' and click 'Resume'.
-Deselect the Private for Peer Review box (on page 4).
-At the bottom of the "Review and Submit" page, click ‘Submit'.
+Find the submission with the status "Private for Peer Review" and  click 'Update'.
+Deselect the Private for Peer Review box on the 'Review and Submit' page (page 4).
+At the bottom of this page, click ‘Submit'.
 </p>

 <h2 id="when-to-submit">When should I submit my data?</h2>